 Welcome to Year 4

-Spring Term Curriculum Information
+Summer Term Curriculum Information

-Spring term curriculum information is now available on the Year 4 curriculum information tab.
+Summer term curriculum information is now available on the Year 4 curriculum information tab.
 Please take a look to find out what we will be learning about this term and how you can support your child at home.

 We started the week off by making our very own slime, we used our existing knowledge on states of matter to help us decide whether it was a solid or a liquid.
 We all thought that it had to be both as it had the properties of a solid and liquid, but we found out it was actually a non-Newtonian liquid!
 We have also carried out investigations on pitch by changing the material, length and diameter of different poles.
 Some of us created our own instruments to see if we could make instruments with high and low pitch.